 That’s when I passed an intriguing little museum: The Elie Wiesel Memorial House and Museum of Jewish Culture in Maramures.
 Elie Wiesel, the Holocaust survivor, author and activist, was born and raised here until he was forced into a ghetto and then deported, along with the entire local Jewish population, to Auschwitz.
-He survived; the rest of his family did not.
+He survived; both of his parents and one of his three sisters did not.

 In his Nobel Prize acceptance speech in 1986, he spoke about himself as that teenager, caught up in the deportation:

 I remember: it happened yesterday, or eternities ago.
 A young Jewish boy discovered the Kingdom of Night.
 I remember his bewilderment, I remember his anguish.
 It all happened so fast.
 The ghetto.
 The deportation.
 The sealed cattle car.
 The fiery altar upon which the history of our people and the future of mankind were meant to be sacrificed.